-And they find that the peace-of-mind and flexibility that this generates is worth the effort.
-Many people achieve this on middle-class incomes.
+At first glance, this sounds like an insane idea, but there's a small subculture of people who are saving half of their money.
+These savers find that the peace of mind and flexibility this generates is worth the effort, and many people achieve this on middle-class incomes.
 They may earn a take-home income of $100,000 per year, for example, and live on only $50,000 per year.
 Or they may earn $80,000 per year, but live on a household budget of $40,000.

 Live on One Income